Sharly-Chess/sharly-chess.github.io/docs/screens/client-controllers.en.md

 The browser will then display the screen currently assigned to that controller, and it will update automatically any time the arbiter changes the screen or rotator from the admin interface.

 {: .tip }
-> ☞ You can of course have multiple devices displaying the same Client Controller.
+> :point_right: You can of course have multiple devices displaying the same Client Controller.
 When you update the screen that's assigned to the Client Controller, all devices will display the new screen.